Posts Tagged ‘london’

 Chicago

-Chicago is a Kander and Ebb musical set in prohibition era Chicago.
+Chicago the Musical on Broadway, NYCChicago is a Kander and Ebb musical set in prohibition era Chicago.
 The music is by John Kander with lyrics by Fred Ebb and a book by Ebb and Bob Fosse.
 The story is a satire on corruption in the administration of criminal justice, and the concept of the “celebrity criminal.”
 The musical is based on a 1926 play of the same name by reporter Maurine Dallas Watkins about actual criminals and crimes she had reported on.

 The Lion King

-The Lion King is a Tony Award and Olivier Award-winning musical based on the 1994 Disney animated film of the same name with music by Elton John and lyrics by Tim Rice along with the musical score created by Hans Zimmer with choral arrangements by Lebo M. Directed by Julie Taymor, the musical features actors in animal costumes as well as giant, hollow puppets.
+The Lion King on Broadway, NYCThe Lion King is a Tony Award and Olivier Award-winning musical based on the 1994 Disney animated film of the same name with music by Elton John and lyrics by Tim Rice along with the musical score created by Hans Zimmer with choral arrangements by Lebo M. Directed by Julie Taymor, the musical features actors in animal costumes as well as giant, hollow puppets.
 The show is produced by Disney Theatrical.

 West Side Story